Rongjiang007/pylitho/README.md

 For example in our code:   python3 predict.py -m RESNET -d DATA_lianghe_mulclas.npy

-datafile has following numpy matrix formart with 5 columns:
+datafile has following numpy matrix formart with 6 columns:
-Well name, Depth, NR, GG, GR
+Well name, Depth, NR, GG, GR, labels

 Output will be save as in out dir.